Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Height probabilities

 Next, we want to calculate the probabilities of the number of descendants for the root vertices in 2-component and 3-component spanning forests of $\SG_n$.
-Notice that for roots a descendant vertex is exactly a vertex that lies in the same component as the root, which gives this section its name.
-Although the roots of the forests act as the sinks in the ASM and therefore do not posses any form of height, the calculations made here are crucial for our arguments because the cutpoints may act as roots in the subforests in the decomposition of $\SG_{n}$ into three copies of $\SG_{n-1}$.
+Notice that for roots, a descendant vertex is exactly a vertex that lies in the same component as the root, which is the basis of this section's title.
+Although the roots of the forests act as the sinks in the ASM and therefore do not posses any form of height, the calculations made here are crucial for our arguments because the cutpoints may act as roots in the subforests for the decomposition of $\SG_{n}$ into three copies of $\SG_{n-1}$.
 We need to distinguish the cases for $\twoCompSetTwo{n}$ and $\twoCompSetThree{n}$ for 2-component forests, since they appear a different number of times in the construction of 2- and 3-component forests.
 For this purpose denote for $k=0,1,2$

 Going through all the cases from Figure \ref{fig:recursive_twoComponent} and Figure \ref{fig:recursive_threeComponent} we obtain the following linear recursion: